+The chimney must be a code-approved, masonry chimney with flue liner.
 Before using an existing masonry chimney, clean the chimney, inspect the flue liner and make any repairs needed to be sure it is safe to use.
 Make repairs before attaching the stove.
-The connector stove pipe and fittings you will need to connect directly to a lined masonry chimney are shown in figure 15.
+The connector stove pipe and fittings you will need to connect directly to a lined masonry chimney are shown in figure 10.

-Figure 15 - Masonry Chimney Connection
+Figure 10 - Masonry Chimney Connection

 If the connector stove pipe must go through a combustible wall before entering the masonry chimney, consult a qualified mason or chimney dealer.
-The installation must conform to local building and fire codes and latest edition of NFPA 211.
+The installation must conform to local building and fire codes and latest edition of NFPA 211 US or CAN/CSA-B365.